DAN WINTERS: The Considered Portrait (Limited to 12 attendees)

 Recommended reading prior to attending: Why People Photograph by Robert Adams

 Most of our work will be on location.
 My hope is that each participant leaves feeling, inspired, invigorated and with a better grasp on his or her own creative process. -Dan Winters

-Includes models, class transportation and a boxed lunch for each full day of the workshop.
+Includes daily registration for the days of the class, models, class transportation and a boxed lunch for each full day of the workshop.

 Known for the broad range of subject matter he is able to interpret, he is widely recognized for his unusual celebrity portraiture, his scientific photography, photo illustrations, drawings and photojournalistic stories.
 Dan has won over one hundred national and international awards from American Photography, Communication Arts, The Society of Publication Designers, PDN, The Art Directors Club of New York, Life Magazine, and won the world press photo award in the portrait category, among others.
 He was also awarded the prestigious Alfred Eisenstaedt Award for Magazine Photography.
 In 2003, he was honored by Kodak as a photo “Icon” in their biographical “Legends” series.